colinbousige/StreamGCode/README.md

     }
 ```

-The source can be found [on Github](https://github.com/colinbousige/StreamGCode), please consider citing it to:
+The source can be found [on Github](https://github.com/colinbousige/StreamGCode), please consider citing it too:

 ```bibtex
 @software{Bousige_Simple_G-Code_creator,